NclRSE-Training/python-intermediate-dev-vsc/_episodes/16-coding-conventions.md

 > ~~~
 >  {: .language-bash}
 >
-> Next look at the `inflammation-analysis.py` file in PyCharm and identify where the above guidelines have not been followed.
+> Next look at the `inflammation-analysis.py` file in VS Code and identify where the above guidelines have not been followed.
 Fix the discovered inconsistencies and commit them to the feature branch.
 >> ## Solution
->> Modify `inflammation-analysis.py` from PyCharm, which is helpfully marking inconsistencies with
+>> Modify `inflammation-analysis.py` from VS Code, which is helpfully marking inconsistencies with
 >> coding guidelines by underlying them.
 There are a few things to fix in `inflammation-analysis.py`, for example:
 >>
 >>  1. Line 24 in `inflammation-analysis.py` is too long and not very readable.
 A better style would be to use